insitro/redun/docs/source/db.md

 - Migrations are designed to be *pre-deploy*, that is, they are always applied to the database (e.g. `redun db upgrade`) before upgrading clients.
 - Minor database versions (e.g `3.0 --> 3.1`) can be upgraded to without disruption of current clients, because they typically contain non-breaking changes such as adding indexes or changing constraints.
 - To upgrade to a major database version (e.g. `3.0 --> 4.0`) without downtime, all clients need to allow the new major version (see table above for details) before the migration is applied.

+**Migration playbook:** To avoid downtime, perform database migrations and client upgrades in the following order:
+1. Assume we start with clients at redun==0.5.1
+2. Upgrade db using `redun db upgrade 3.1`
+3. Clients can now upgrade to redun==0.6.1
+4. Upgrade db using `redun db upgrade 3.2`
+5. Upgrade db using `redun db upgrade 3.3`
+6. Upgrade db using `redun db upgrade 3.4`
+7. Clients can now upgrade to redun==0.23.0

 ## Optional value store